Evaluating a string of code in Erlang at runtime

 Similarly, we can run into security issues with our expression code.

-We’re allowed to include a call to any function – local functions as well as BIFs (Erlang’s built-in functions) and exported functions in other modules you’ve created – and it’ll parse them and attempt to execute them.
+We’re allowed to include a call to any function – local functions as well as BIFs (Erlang’s built-in functions) and exported functions in other modules we’ve created – and it’ll parse and attempt to execute them.

 If we make the above function accessible to the outside world, even indirectly, and the input isn’t sanitized, then we’ve handed over the ability for someone to directly call all kinds of functions they have no business calling.
 Oops.